Justification of Red List category

 It inhabits mossy forest and has not been recorded from the large areas of open forest and scrub growing on landslide-damaged areas of the very steep crater.
 Singles and pairs forage low in the stunted forest, sometimes on moss-covered tree-trunks and on the ground; often in mixed species foraging flocks.
 Its nest is unknown (Buckingham et al. 1995, G. Dutson pers. obs.
 1998, M. Iles verbally 1998).

 Although the montane forest is under no threat from forestry, it is often damaged by landslides so that the (small) population can be expected to fluctuate with habitat availability.
 It may be threatened by introduced mammalian predators such as feral pigs and rats which have been recorded from montane forest on Kolombangara (M. Iles verbally 1998).
 The species does not seem to descend to elevations lower than 1,400 m and so habitat may be very limited (C. Filardi in litt.
 2012).
-Climate change may further narrow the species's range.
+Climate change may further narrow the species' range, although there is no indication yet this is impacting this species.

 Conservation Actions Underway